Abhishek-207/ISMS-RR-Assignment/README.md

 - **Analytics & Dashboards**

   - High‑level analytics view for inventory, surplus, and transfers
+  - Export reports as CSV/Excel for My Inventory, Browse Surplus, Procurement requests, and Analytics summaries

 - **Notifications & UX**
   - In‑app notifications and alerts for important events
   - Responsive UI using Ant Design (desktop + mobile)
+  - Installable **Progressive Web App (PWA)** experience on supported browsers (can be installed on desktop or mobile like a native app)

 ---